carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/05-managing-cuda-dependencies.md

 > ~~~
 > {: .language-bash}
 >
-> I typically put scripts inside a `./bin` directory in my project root directory.
-The script
+> You can put scripts inside a `bin` directory in my project root directory.
+The script should
-> should be run from the project root directory as follows.
+> be run from the project root directory as follows.
 > ~~~
 > $ ./bin/create-conda-env.sh
 > ~~~
 > {: .language-bash}
 {: .callout}

-# Summary

-We covered a lot of ground in this post.
+We covered a lot of ground in this episode!
 We showed you how to use `conda search` to see which versions of the NVIDIA CUDA Toolkit and related libraries such as NCCL and cuDNN were available via Conda.
 Then we walked you through example Conda environment files for several popular data science frameworks that can use GPUs.
+We wrapped up with a discussion of two different approaches for getting NVCC when your project requires compiler custom CUDA extensions.
 Hopefully these ideas will help you make the jump from CPUs to GPUs on your next data science project!